Reformed Churches of New Zealand: Form of governance

 The Reformed Churches of New Zealand hold to a federational system of presbyterian church governance.
-Each church has a ruling Session composed of elders and one or more ministers (also known as teaching elders).
+Each church has a ruling Session composed of (ruling) elders and one or more ministers (also known as teaching elders).
 Churches which have no minister are said to be vacant.
 Each church also has deacons who are charged with maintaining the temporal wellbeing of church members and with alleviating social distress.
 In larger churches deacons meet in their own deacons’ courts, while in smaller churches they meet together with the rest of the session.
 Only men are eligible to serve in the offices of minister, elder and deacon.

 These churches belong to one of three regional presbyteries which meet three times per year to discuss matters of common interest and to provide mutual oversight.
 They also meet in synod once every three years to discuss matters of joint interest and to manage activities pertaining to the denomination.
 Rights of appeal to presbytery and synod are available.